“The defendant works at…”

 Likewise defendant Barney.
 He’s not home, but if Betty answers the door, you’re on solid ground.
 (Avoid Bam-Bam.
 That kid’s dangerous.)

 But you can’t get Fred or Barney by handing the docs to grumpy Mr. Slate down at the gravel pit.
-If they’re having lunch down at the Water Buffalo Lodge when your stone tablet server rolls up, you’re out of luck– unless the server knows the secret handshake.
+If they’re having lunch down at the Water Buffalo Lodge when your stone tablet server rolls up, you’re out of luck– unless the server knows the secret handshake and tags them at the Lodge.

 I’ll stop with the Flintstones analogy, but notice something… I haven’t once mentioned the Hague Service Convention, which is the centerpiece of this blog and the primary reason for its existence.
 Why?
-Because the challenge is the same wherever you go.
+Because the challenge is the same wherever you go, and it’s even more difficult to tag someone at the office in the WFH/split-time era.

 The story is critical going across borders, because the conversation up above happens more frequently between me and my clients than you can imagine.
 It’s even more important to have a home address for defendants offshore, for several reasons: